Birmingham Food Legends Fund

 - Bangers and Mashup CIC (Bournville) – providing cooking workshops for care-experienced people and young adults living in temporary accommodation, helping them to cook sustainable and nutritious meals on a budget

-- Bahu Trust (Balsall Heath) – setting up a community composting station at their mosque and educating the community about food waste and environmental sustainability, rooted in Islamic principles
+- The Bahu Trust (Balsall Heath) – setting up a community composting station at their mosque and educating the community about food waste and environmental sustainability, rooted in Islamic principles

-Page last updated: 13 March 2026
+Page last updated: 23 April 2026